 USEFULNESS: With all things considered, how does this treatment rate?

 How We Do It

-We use the familiar star system, substituting hearts for stars, where zero or one heart means there is little evidence or support, higher cost or higher risk.
+We use the familiar heart/number system.
+Zero or one heart means there is little evidence or support, higher cost or higher risk.
 Five hearts, as you might surmise, means there is good evidence for that treatment, a good value, safer treatment or high support among experts.

 Finally, we do our best to provide an overall recommendation under “Usefulness.”
 These issues are complicated, and there are many factors to consider.
-A patient may be looking for the least expensive options to try first, or want to rely on the treatments with most evidence of effectiveness, or the safest approaches first.
-The patient gets to decide and make an informed decision.
-We simply want to provide information to help a patient make an informed decision.
+You may be looking for the least expensive options to try first or want to rely on the treatments with most evidence of effectiveness, or the safest approaches first.
+You decide and make an informed decision.
+We simply want to provide information to help you make the right choice.

-We recognize that both patients and providers are on a journey to find resolution to the problem, and we hope to be a reliable partner in that journey!
+We recognize that both you and healthcare providers are on a journey to find resolution your problem, and we hope to be a reliable partner in that journey!

-That said, it is important to remember that choosing the right treatment approach first requires a proper diagnosis!
-We can help the patient sift through treatment options, but only a licensed provide can provide a proper diagnosis!
+That said, it is important to remember that choosing the right treatment approach first requires a proper diagnosis.
+We can help you sift through treatment options, but only a licensed health care provider can provide a proper diagnosis!